 Tuesday Headlines In The Sanatoga Post

+Pottsgrove and Spring-Ford Area students interested in learning more about a specific career field, and how they can break into it, should visit the Wednesday open house at the Western Montgomery Career and Technology Center.
 PennDOT will use federal funds to pay overtime costs for police personnel and related expenses as local departments ramp up efforts now into early January to catch intoxicated drivers and keep them off the roads.
-Experts say buying real Christmas trees like those grown locally in Lower Pottsgrove, Pottstown, and North Coventry both boost the regional economy and help keep more plastic out of area landfills.

 Start the conversation, or Read more at The Sanatoga Post.